bsu-cs-jb/cs-411-docs/project-01/specification-p2.md

       pressed the stop/reset button.
     - want to delete a timer that I no longer need so that my display is not cluttered.
+- As someone with many roles in my life I want to be able to create several sets of timers and use them when cooking, working and studying.

 ### Non-functional requirements